Enough minerals for a solar, wind, & battery transition from fossil fuels?

 Preface.
 The transition could require as much as $173 trillion in energy supply and infrastructure investment over the next three decades.
 One HELL of a lot of metals needed – questionable if possible in in three decades, especially with China dominating these technologies and minerals.
-As you read this, consider that the U.S. generates over 4 million gigawatts (GW) electricity a year.
+As you read this, consider that the U.S. generates over 4 million terawatt hours (TWH) of electricity a year.

-- Solar panels with the power capacity of ONE GW need about 18.5 tons of silver, 3,380 tons of polysilicon and 10,252 tons of aluminum
+• Solar panels with the power capacity of ONE GW need about 18.5 tons of silver, 3,380 tons of polysilicon and 10,252 tons of aluminum.
+If they generated electricity 4 hours a day, 365 days of the year, it would take 273,000 of these solar farms

-- Wind turbines and infrastructure with the power capacity of ONE GW need about 387 tons of aluminum, 2,866 tons of copper and 154,352 tons of steel
+• Wind turbines and infrastructure with the power capacity of ONE GW need about 387 tons of aluminum, 2,866 tons of copper and 154,352 tons of steel.
+If the average wind capacity is 33% (wind blows a third of the time) every day of the year then 138,000 wind farms would be needed

-Do the math: Multiply the above by 4,000,000.
-And then do it all over again in 10 years (battery lifetime) or 20 years (wind turbine lifespan) or 18-25 years (solar panels).
-We aren’t recycling them today or even designing them to be recycled.
+And then decommissioned, taken to a recycling center, though far more likely to a landfill, every 10 years (battery lifetime) or 20 years (wind turbine lifespan) or 18-25 years (solar panels).
+We aren’t recycling many today or designing them to be recycled.
 If you still think there are enough minerals, read: Limits to Growth?
 2016 United Nations report provides best evidence yet

 Alice Friedemann www.energyskeptic.com Author of Life After Fossil Fuels: A Reality Check on Alternative Energy; When Trucks Stop Running: Energy and the Future of Transportation”, Barriers to Making Algal Biofuels, & “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Women in ecology Podcasts: WGBH, Planet: Critical, Crazy Town, Collapse Chronicles, Derrick Jensen, Practical Prepping, Kunstler 253 &278, Peak Prosperity, Index of best energyskeptic posts